My Plantiful Cooking

 ❔Commonly asked questions

-Should I salt my eggplant before frying?
+Should I salt my eggplants before frying?

 A plate of eggplant served with chopsticks with sesame seeds and green onion beside.